hiiamboris/red-wiki/Rich-Text-support.md

 ### Multi-box mode

 In this mode, an arbitrary number of rich text areas can be displayed inside the same rich-text face.
-In order to achieve that, an extra `text-box` keyword is supported by Draw dialect.
-Such keyword will only produce a result in this context, otherwise it will be ignored.
+In order to achieve that, each rich text area is specified using the `text` keyword in Draw dialect.

 Specific facets:
-* `/draw` (block!): a block of `text-box` instructions, eventually mixed with regular Draw instructions.
+* `/draw` (block!): a block of `text` instructions, eventually mixed with regular Draw instructions.
 * `/text` (none!): this facet must be set to `none` in order to enable this mode.

 **Draw extension**